Poomon001/sky-rider-game/readME.md

 # Sky Rider Game
 Sky Rider Game is a Java graphic game that was developed from a Space Invaders game built by my programming teacher.
-It means to challenge players to dodge all obstacles to achieve the highest miles.
+It means to challenge players to dodge all obstacles to beat the highest score.

 My team of three developers was addicted to the Jetpack Joyride game.
 We were inspired to develop a similar game but in our version when we were in high school.